alex2006hw/alex2006hw-dev.github.io/blog/contents/articles/live/passions/index.md

 - Why - Reasons for this passion?

-- How - Things I need to have do I do this?
+- How - Things I need to do to do this?

 - What - My steps to get there?